conigs/keyforgerules.github.io/README.md

 The creatures to the immediate left and right of a creature in a player’s battleline are its neighbors.

+### OMEGA

+After a card with the Omega keyword is played, the current step of the game ends.
+You cannot play, use, or discard any more cards and play continues to the next step.

 ### OMNI

 The active player may trigger any **”Omni:“** abilities under their control